Copyright and Peer-to-Peer File Sharing

 H.R.
 4137, The Higher Education Opportunity Act (HEOA) is designed to reduce the illegal uploading and downloading of copyrighted works through peer-to-peer (P2P) file sharing.
 Blue Ridge Community College will comply with HEOA in the following manner:

 BRCC views awareness as a very important element in combating illegal sharing of copyrighted materials.
-The Division of Technology uses a wide variety of methods to inform the faculty, staff, and students of the law and the response of BRCC to copyright infringement.
+The Division of Technology and Development uses a wide variety of methods to inform the faculty, staff, and students of the law and the response of BRCC to copyright infringement.

 - All members of the BRCC community must comply with the Computer Use Policy that includes a section on copyright compliance and P2P file sharing.